Best Amazon Black Friday deals: Apple AirPods, 4K TVs and more

 Best Walmart Deals for Days deals

 If you're shopping Walmart's Black Friday sale today, start here.
-Walmart's Black Friday deals event, Deals for Days, is on now.
 The retailer is offering deep discounts on a variety of must-have items, including Apple Watches, Samsung tablets, HP Chromebooks and more.

 But don't head to your local Walmart store -- it's closed for Thanksgiving 2022.

-Shop the best featured deals available now at Walmart's Deals for Days Black Friday sale now, on Thanksgiving Day.
+Shop the best deals available now at Walmart's Deals for Days Black Friday sale ahead.

 PlayStation 5: $559